 In addition to annual inspections, other site visits and communication between reclamation staff and company personnel occur as needed.
-If problematic or non-compliance reclamation issues arise, the Division of Lands and Minerals staff work with the company to resolve them.
+If problematic or non-compliance reclamation issues arise, the Lands and Minerals Division staff work with the company to resolve them.
 Enforcement action authority is also provided through the Mineland Reclamation Rules.

 Funding for the Reclamation Section comes from a number of sources, including the General Fund, annual fees (MN Statute 93.482) directly from the permit holders, application (MN Statute 93.481) and supplemental fees for new or amended to permits (MN Statute 93.482), and industry and other governmental agencies for specific research projects.